 In 2020, the RCOG is embarking on a 3-year programme working to increase healthcare professionals' capacity to address the barriers to safe abortion and/or post-abortion care for women and girls globally.

 Every year an estimated 25 million unsafe abortions take place around the world and it is one of the leading causes of maternal mortality and morbidity worldwide.
 The risk of dying from an unsafe abortion is highest for women in Africa, where nearly half of all abortions happen in potentially dangerous circumstances1.
 Almost every death from unsafe abortion is preventable with the use of effective contraception, provision of safe abortion, and timely post-abortion care

 Abortion is an essential part of women’s healthcare.
 As such, the Making Abortion Safe programme will work to increase healthcare professionals (HCPs) capacity to address the barriers to safe abortion and post-abortion care for women and girls globally.
-The programme will work in five focus countries (Nigeria, Rwanda, Sierra Leone, Sudan and Zimbabwe), while also advocating for safe abortion and post-abortion care globally through RCOG members.
-In the five focus countries, the programme will recruit up to 40 Sexual and Reproductive Health and Rights (SRHR) champions who will advocate to bring down the barriers to safe abortion and/or post-abortion service provision.
+The programme will work in 5 focus countries (Nigeria, Rwanda, Sierra Leone, Sudan and Zimbabwe), while also advocating for safe abortion and post-abortion care globally through RCOG members.
+In the 5 focus countries, the programme will recruit up to 40 Sexual and Reproductive Health and Rights (SRHR) Champions who will advocate to bring down the barriers to safe abortion and/or post-abortion service provision.

 The programme will focus on three areas:

 - Professionalism: HCPs will have increased access to safe abortion and post-abortion care through RCOG educational and professional resources.